domienschepers/wifi-ftm/SECURITY.md

 #### Notes

 - For Qualcomm systems, the resource exhaust lasts indefinitely and requires a manual reboot.
+- For Intel systems, the resource exhaust lasts half a minute, and a full minute for firmware Version 57 onwards.

 ## Common Vulnerabilities and Exposures (CVE) Identifiers